-“Humans Are Underrated – Building the New High-Level Skills”
+“Humans Are Underrated – Building the New High-Value Skills”

 It’s one of the most important questions facing organizations and individuals today: What will people do better than computers?
 The answer has a profound impact on the workplace and organizational culture.
 As technology gallops ahead, taking over more skilled and highly paid work, how will people keep adding value?
 A leading economist says these issues are “the defining economic feature of our era.”
 Geoff Colvin explains the issues and answers the questions, showing how people can keep adding value – more than ever – by becoming excellent at the deepest, most essentially human skills.

 Among the most important:

 -Empathy.
 It doesn’t just mean feeling someone else’s pain.
 It means discerning what another person is thinking or feeling – whether it’s pain, interest, confusion, fear, desire, or anything else – and responding in an appropriate way.
 An ability to do that in any setting is crucial to building powerful relationships and is the foundation of all the other high-value skills.